bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

   .. warning::

+    Make sure that your project is converted to a maven project!

     Only dependencies with the scope :code:`compile`, :code:`system` and :code:`runtime` are copied.
 To reduce the size of your ivy archive, make sure that your dependencies are configured correctly: